01. History of Asbestos Use

 In 2009, Rabovsky was diagnosed with mesothelioma and died three years later.
 His daughter filed claims against multiple asbestos companies, including Foster Wheeler, Crane Co., Westinghouse, Honeywell and Goulds Pumps.

 The jury found the companies guilty and assigned Foster Wheeler 20% liability.
 The company later settled with the Rabovsky family.
+The mesothelioma settlement amount was not disclosed.

 Today, claims against Foster Wheeler continue to be filed.